-- Polo Uniform for clinical sessions that are group/case study, UH Campus active learning activities, community-based activities or specified by off campus clinical sites: Green polo shirt, brown, tan, or black dress pants (no jeans, legging type pants, skinny pants, baggy pants or jogger-type pants) black or white covered/closed shoes with white socks (dark colored athletic type shoes or nursing shoes are acceptable but no boots or brightly colored shoes).
-Open-toed and/or open-back shoes are not permissible. - Scrub Uniform for activities in the THSSC (Simulation Lab) and clinical lab sessions: UH scrub with the DON patch (available for purchase at the bookstore), white nursing shoes with white socks (or white covered/closed shoes).
-Open-toed and/or open-back shoes are not permissible.
+- Polo Uniform for clinical sessions that are group/case study, UH Campus active learning activities, community-based activities or specified by off campus clinical sites: Green polo shirt, black dress pants (no jeans, legging type pants, skinny pants, baggy pants or jogger-type pants) black or white covered/closed shoes with white socks.
+Closed toe dark colored athletic type shoes or nursing shoes are acceptable (no boots or fancy designs on shoes; open-toed and/or open-back shoes are not permissible). - Scrub Uniform for activities in the THSSC (Simulation Lab) and clinical lab sessions: UH scrub with the DON patch (available for purchase at the bookstore), white nursing shoes with white socks (or white covered/closed shoes).
+Open-toed and/or open-back shoes or boots are not permissible.
 When a sweater or T-shirt under a scrub top is worn, it must be white in color with no words or logos of any kind.

-White lab coats or lab jackets with SONDH ID badge must be worn in the clinical setting when students are NOT assigned to patient care (unless the agency has other requirements), with covered/closed shoes, unless notified otherwise by your clinical course faculty.
+White lab coats or lab jackets with NAWSON ID badge and covered/closed shoes must be worn in the clinical setting when students are NOT assigned to patient care, unless notified otherwise by clinical course faculty or the agency has other requirements.